Jay206-Programmer/Amazon-AtoZ-Shift-Scraper/readme.md

 # Amazon A-to-Z Shift Scraper

 Automated Web Scrapper for Booking new Shifts as soon as they are available.
-Created for my parents.
+Initially created for my parents.

 ## Setup Steps (Windows)